SignalK/signalk.github.io/_developers/security.md

            }
         }
 ```

 Every connection to a signalk server can be authenticated (using typical existing web technology), and hence has a reliable identity.
 The identity has name (owner), and belongs to appropriate groups (group).
 Unauthenticated access defaults to owner=nobody, group=nobody.

 By default the `vessels.self` key has the above `_attr`.
 This effectively means that only the current vessels 'owner' can read and write from this key or any of its sub-keys.
 It also allows users in group `self` to read the data.
 This provides a way to give additional programs or users read-only access.
 In the above case an external user connecting from outside the vessel and requesting vessel data would receive `{}`, eg nothing.

-__Note:keys beginning with `_` are always stripped from signal k messages__
+__Note: keys beginning with `_` are always stripped from Signal K messages__

 Since the above is a default, Signal K devices that lack the resources to implement security should always be installed behind a suitable gateway that can provide security.
 Again, the simplest security is the default read-write only within the local vessel (typically the current network).
 This makes a basic implementation as simple as possible.

 The permissions apply recursively to all sub-keys, unless specifically overwritten.
 You can only provide a __narrowing__ change in permissions, eg less than the parent directory.
 In the above case if the permissions for `vessels.self.navigation.position` were set to `"_mode" : 644`, it would have no effect as access is blocked at the `vessels.self` key.
-The `vessels.self` _attr must now also be `"_mode" : 644`, and all its other subkeys explicitly set to `"_mode" : 640`
+The `vessels.self` `_attr` must now also be `"_mode" : 644`, and all its other subkeys explicitly set to `"_mode" : 640`

 Hence setting complex permissions are likely beyond the typical user.
 For this reason we believe there should be a choice of default permission 'templates' for the Signal K tree.
 Users would select their preference from a config screen.
 A paranoid user may prefer the above setup, another may chose to allow basic data similar to AIS (position, cog, speed, etc), and others may expose much more.